os-js/manual.os-js.org/src/v3/tutorial/gui/README.md

 ## Usage

-OS.js uses [Hyperapp](https://hyperapp.js.org/) for its GUI components by default.
+OS.js uses [Hyperapp v1](https://hyperapp.js.org/) for its GUI components by default.

 *This does not mean that you are restricted to usage of Hyperapp.
 You can use React, Vue or anything you like.*